cesars-pizza/Minecraft-Server-JS/FEATURES.md

 This will be changed to left click.

 ### Diamond
-Left clicking with a diamond in hand will open the player creation menu.
-See details below.
+Left clicking with a diamond in hand will enter NPC Creation Mode.
+See details at [#npc-creation](https://github.com/cesars-pizza/Minecraft-Server-JS/blob/main/FEATURES.md#npc-creation).

+### Emerald
+Left clicking with an emerald in hand will enter Auto NPC Creation Mode.
+See details at [#auto-npc-creation](https://github.com/cesars-pizza/Minecraft-Server-JS/blob/main/FEATURES.md#auto-npc-creation).

 ### Gunpowder
 Left clicking with gunpowder in hand will remove the last made NPC.